-Back in 2014, when I started developing Archphile, I was using my desktop PC with samba in order to share my music to my transport.
-After almost a year I decided that I don’t want my PC to be running everytime I need to listen to some music.
-Besides this, my PC was and still is in a small room very close to my hi-fi, so being heavily obsessed with fan noises (and usually listening to music at low levels), I decided that it was time to create my first “quick and dirty” USB NAS.
+Back in 2014, when I started developing Archphile, I used my desktop PC with samba in order to share music with my transport.
+After almost a year I decided that I didn’t want my PC to be running every time I needed to listen to some music.
+Besides this, my PC was and still is in a small room, very close to my hi-fi, so being heavily obsessed with fan noises (and usually listening to music at low levels), I decided that it was time to create my first “quick and dirty” USB NAS.

 I was already using a Devolo powerline solution to connect to a Raspberry Pi/Openelec at the living room, so this NAS would go to the other side of the house (close to the RPI) so that I could not hear even the fan noise of the USB disk.

 To cut the long story short, for my first implementation I used:

 - a cubox-i4 pro with ArchlinuxARM

 I started looking for various software solutions in order to implement a complete NAS solution and after a lot of research I ended up with an installation that included:

 I started using it immediately as a combo with Archphile, as my only need at that time was just to serve my music.